HHF Frequently Asked Questions

 When should I apply?

-Homeowners should apply as soon as they experience—or anticipate experiencing—an involuntary financial hardship, or know that they will have trouble paying their mortgage.
+Homeowners should apply as soon as they have past-due mortgage payments resulting from an involuntary employment-related financial hardship.
 The sooner you apply, the better.

 You will need the following items to apply*: